IMPORTANT UPDATE: 2019-20

 (D) “To strive, to seek, to find, and not to yield” (line 40)

 At this point, I’m stuck without any possible answer to part A, but I can look for logical pairings to trim down the pack.
 This strategy will NOT magically provide the answer, but it will help you make a better guess.
-If I am not trying to force a connection too hard, I notice in the pairs above that answers B and B in the two parts work pretty well together, as do answers C and D. There isn’t as strong of a pairing for A (Deception) and C (Confidence), so without understanding the question at all, and a question with 16 different possible answer pairings at that, I’ve now given myself a 50/50 chance of getting it right.
+If I am not trying to force a connection too hard, I notice in the pairs above that answers B and B in the two parts work pretty well together, as do answers C from part 1 and D from part 2.
+There isn’t as strong of a pairing for A (Deception) and C (Confidence) in the second half of the question, so without understanding the question at all, and a question with 16 different possible answer pairings at that, I’ve now given myself a 50/50 chance of getting it right.

 New MCAS Writing Rubric